DenOfEquity/forgeFlux_dualPrompt/README.md

 update 7:
 * simple FluxTools support (canny and depth).
 Control image will be automatically resized to UI width and height.
 Distilled guidance 10+ seems best.

+update 7.5:
+* add FluxTools Redux.
+Necessary models will be downloaded on first use, just under 1GB.

+update 8:
+* add FluxTools Fill.
+Fill is prioritised, so if an image is in the Fill tab then the Fill process will be used.
+If not, an image in the Canny / Depth tab will cause that process to be used.
+Redux can be used in combination with C/D/F, or alone with a standard Flux model.
+You may need to lower your `GPU Weights` setting by ~250MB.
+If you have the wrong model selected in Forge, you'll get an error along the lines of `mat1 and mat2 shapes cannot be multiplied`.